EvgeniaSap/Proforientir/README.md

 - Internet access is required to update information on the labor market, as data is collected from open job sites.
 - The "administrator" has the opportunity to register employees of the department with the access type "employee" by default, while you must specify the full name and mail.
 An invitation with a one-time code is sent to the specified mail of the employee, with which he completes the registration process on his own, namely, he indicates the login and password.
 Subsequently, the "administrator" can increase or decrease the access rights of an employee.
 The registration of a student is similar, however, the initiator can be not only an "administrator", but also an employee of the department.

+Access type "Administrator" implies extended functionality: registration of a new employee, updating information in the database.
+All functions of other access levels are also available.

+Access type "Student" allows you to view career guidance activities of the department and materials (presentations, reports, etc.) for this.

+Access type "Employee" allows not only viewing, but also editing data about events.